 In Star Wars Episode VII: The Last Jedi, Rey’s training with Luke was challenging – but allowed her to leverage her existing skills and build upon her Jedi ways to overcome the First Order and lead the Resistance to victory.

 Your learner may not be taking on the First Order, but with the right Context, Challenges, Activities, and Feedback, we can create training that creates a greater purpose than simply completing modules.

 Even Sith Lords can appreciate iterative design

 When your first attempt at a tool or training module blows up in your face (literally in this case), it’s a great opportunity to reflect and rebuild with iterative design.
-Following the destruction of the first Death Star, the Rebel Alliance was able to learn from its structural weaknesses and rebuild its successor quickly.
+Following the destruction of the first Death Star, the Empire was able to learn from its structural weaknesses and rebuild its successor quickly.